faceboy1392/facescript-website/index.md

 if true echo "beans"
 echo "goodbye world" if false

-# These two do the same thig, can use do-end or { }
-if 5 == 5 do
-    echo "bruh"
-else if 3 == 4 do
-    echo "ok"
-else do
-    echo "huh"
-end

 if 5 == 5 {
     echo "bruh"
 } else if 3 == 4 {